 For 2021, Alaska’s overall average rates decreased again, by roughly 6-7%.
 Several states have higher average premiums than Alaska in 2021.

-State shores up individual market with reinsurance program, receives federal funding with a 1332 waiver; federal funding was higher than expected in 2018
+State shores up individual market with reinsurance program, receives federal funding with 1332 waiver

 Even with the high premiums in the individual market in Alaska, insurers continued to lose money.
 In the first half of 2015, Premera — which insured about 8,500 people in the individual market in 2015 — had roughly $45 million in claims in the individual market, but $11 million of that came from just 37 members.
 And in a sparsely-populated state with small enrollment in each plan, the impact of spreading those costs across the pool of insureds results in astronomical rate hikes for everyone.

 In February 2016, Alaska’s Insurance Commissioner, Lori Wing-Heier, presented lawmakers with a summary of the state of the health insurance market in Alaska.
 Wing-Heier explained that the small group market was doing well, but that the individual market was struggling.
-In addition to the possibility of a state reinsurance program, Wing-Heier also floated the idea of combining the individual and small group markets into a single risk pool (this is allowed under the ACA, but only Massachusetts and Vermont have done so thus far).
-She also mentioned the possibility of creating a regional exchange in partnership with other states in the western US, or drafting a 1332 waiver proposal to implement the ACA in an Alaska-specific way (1332 waivers are available to every state, but most have not pursued them; Alaska did ultimately submit a waiver proposal, along with several other states.
-Alaska’s waiver proposal was approved in July 2017).
+In addition to the possibility of a state-run reinsurance program, Wing-Heier also floated the idea of combining the individual and small group markets into a single risk pool (this is allowed under the ACA, but most states have not taken this option.
+Massachusetts has a merged risk pool; Vermont used to but eventually split the pools up; Maine has a merged risk pool as of 2023).